zanshin/dotfiles/README.markdown

 This repository holds my configuration files so that I can clone them to other machines easily.

-My primary OS is OS X (10.11.x) and some of these configurations are tuned to work on that platform.
+My primary OS is macOS X and some of these configurations are tuned to work on that platform.
 From about July 2011 until January 2016 `zsh` was my shell of choice.
-Recently I've switched back to `bash` since my working self maintains 200+ servers using bash.
+Recently I've switched back to `bash` since my working self maintains 200+ servers using `bash`.

 #Installation